 What is a registration wall?

-A registration wall is a method of online visitor relationship management that asks visitors to establish a free account with a website to have access to content.
-Sometimes called a regwall or regiwall, it confirms the user identity and can manage permissions by user account, and across devices rather than tied to a single browser.
-It can be a critical component for overall copyright access control for publishers.
+A registration wall is a method of online visitor relationship management (VRM) that asks visitors to establish a free account with a website to have access to content.
+Sometimes called a regwall or regiwall, it confirms the user identity and can manage permissions by user account and across devices rather than identity being tied to a single browser.
+It can be a critical component of copyright access control for publishers.

 - Collect visitor email address along with user behavior and content preferences